-There are no activity reports for Southern EPR-Segment K.
+The Global Volcanism Program has no activity reports for Southern EPR-Segment K.

-There are no Weekly Reports available for Southern EPR-Segment K.
+The Global Volcanism Program has no Weekly Reports available for Southern EPR-Segment K.

 |Start Date||Stop Date||Eruption Certainty||VEI||Evidence||Activity Area or Unit|